 The roles and responsibilities of the SENCo include:

-Rachel Crawley SENCO
+COMPLETED BY: Rachel Crawley SENCO

 Solihull Local Offer for Special Educational Needs and Disabilities